icorson3/rb2/user_story_3_merge.md

-As a user 3
+As a user,

+When I visit the root page,

+And I click "Create New Student",

-I am the third user.
+I am on the new student form.